neerajsinghjr/dsa/study_notes/T001_Python.md

 ### Q077 : Python Crontab Job function;;

--  CronTab is the linux library which is used to run the any script in as a backgroun job.
+-  CronTab is the linux library which is used to run the any script in as a background job.

 -  Cronjob alaway run as per the UTC time slot, you make sure to verify your utc time before setting any job.

-You can use $: date linux command to check machine local utc time slot.
+-  You can use, `$`: date linux command to check machine local utc time slot.

 -  Syntax for Configuration of crontab is here

 ````
 (~ you can also use * for arg1 to arg5 only)